MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 - `Configuration.h` contains the core settings for the hardware, language and controller selection, and settings for the most common features and components.
 - `Configuration_adv.h` serves up more detailed customization options, add-ons, experimental features, and other esoterica.

 These two files contain all of Marlin's build-time configuration options.
 Simply edit or replace these files before building and uploading Marlin to the board.
-A variety of pre-built configurations are included in the `example_configurations` folder to get you started.
+A variety of pre-built configurations are included in the `config/examples` folder to get you started.

 To use configurations from an earlier version of Marlin, try dropping them into the newer Marlin and building.
 As part of the build process, the `SanityCheck.h` will print helpful error messages explaining what needs to be changed.